What it is

 Why it matters

-The average power drill gets used for a few minutes across its entire life, so the economics are obvious, but the economics are the least of it.
-Every borrow is a doorbell rung, a name learned, a small debt created and repaid.
-A block where tools circulate is a block where people have each other's numbers, and that network gets tested and strengthened every single time someone needs a ladder.
-It's reciprocity with infrastructure underneath it.
+The average power drill gets used for something like a few minutes across its entire life, so the economics of sharing are obvious, but the economics are the least of it.
+Every borrow is a doorbell rung, a name learned, a small favor done, a little open loop of reciprocity created and later repaid.
+A block where tools circulate is a block where people end up with each other's numbers, and that network gets tested and strengthened every single time someone needs a ladder in a hurry.

 What to practice